 a = 12 mm min

-The above approval mark affixed to a pneumatic tyre shows that the type of tyre concerned has been approved in the Netherlands (E 4) pursuant to Regulation No. 106 under approval number 002439.
+The above approval mark affixed to a tyre shows that the type of tyre concerned has been approved in the Netherlands (E 4) pursuant to Regulation No. 106 under approval number 002439.
 The first two digits of the approval number indicate that the approval was granted in accordance with the requirements of Regulation No. 106 in its original form.

 Note: The approval number must be placed close to the circle and either above or below the "E" or to the left or right of that letter.
 The digits of the approval number must be on the same side of the "E" and face in the same direction.
 The use of Roman numerals as approval numbers should be avoided so as to prevent any confusion with other symbols.